carnot-tech/jinbaflow-docs/docs/first_workflow.md

 ## Introduction

 This tutorial guides you through creating a workflow to visualize population data.
-You'll be using a sample dataset, which you can download [here](https://drive.google.com/file/d/177ba0lKuLHl9tO8vRNqqytARwCueE_t-/view?usp=drive_link).
+You will be using a sample dataset that you can download [here](https://drive.google.com/file/d/177ba0lKuLHl9tO8vRNqqytARwCueE_t-/view?usp=drive_link).

 ## Load Data with the CSV Module

-Begin by loading your dataset using the csv module.
+Begin by loading your dataset using the CSV module.
 After loading, expand the output section to explore your data.

 <center>
 <img